-In general, our primary concern is the mRNA and protein copy number during gene expression, whose dynamics should be modeled as a stochastic process.
-Note that deterministic approaches like reaction rate equation \cite{AppliedStochasticAnalysis2019} certainly fail because of pronounced stochasticity.
+The primary variables are the mRNA and protein copy numbers during gene expression, whose dynamics may be abstracted as a stochastic process.
+Note that deterministic approaches like reaction rate equation \cite{AppliedStochasticAnalysis2019} usually fail to describe this process because of pronounced stochasticity.
 More specifically, this stochastic process should be a continuous-time process with a discrete state space.
 The state space should be discrete because the mRNA and protein counts are nonnegative integers.
-The simplest class of stochastic processes satisfying both conditions consists of continuous-time Markov chains, whose Kolmogorov forward equation is commonly termed chemical master equation \cite{AppliedStochasticAnalysis2019,StochasticProcessesPhysics2007} in chemical physics literature.
-In general, chemical master equation is an infinite-dimensional coupled system of ordinary differential equations, and can be equivalently converted into a finite-dimensional partial differential equation system using generating function method or Laplace transform.
-Therefore, when analyzing a dynamical system described by chemical master equation, neither a universal treatment nor an effective general theory exists, and one must devise techniques tailored to each problem.
-In particular, compact analytical results are rarely anticipated, and in many cases different kinds of approximation techniques are applied \cite{Approximationinferencemethods2017J.Phys.A-Math.Theor.}.
-The most widely-used approximation method is diffusion approximation \cite{AppliedStochasticAnalysis2019}, which approximates the chemical master equation with a Markov-type stochastic differential equation \cite{BrownianMotionStochastic1998}, conventionally termed chemical Langevin equation \cite{chemicalLangevinequation2000J.Chem.Phys.}.
-This procedure approximates a continuous-time Markov chain with a diffusion process.
-Therefore, diffusion approximation also becomes inappropriate when the numbers of molecules in the system are extremely low, as the discreteness of the state space becomes significant.
-Despite the challenges, gene expression models based on chemical master equation are worth in-depth analysis given their biological importance.
+The simplest class of stochastic processes satisfying both conditions consists of continuous-time Markov chains, whose Kolmogorov forward equation is commonly termed the chemical master equation \cite{AppliedStochasticAnalysis2019,StochasticProcessesPhysics2007} in chemical physics literature.
+In general, the chemical master equation is an infinite-dimensional coupled system of ordinary differential equations, and can be equivalently converted into a finite-dimensional partial differential equation system using the generating function method or the Laplace transform.
+When analyzing a dynamical system described by the chemical master equation, neither a universal treatment nor an effective general theory exists, and one usually devises techniques tailored to different problems.
+In particular, concise analytical results are rarely anticipated, and in many cases, different kinds of approximation techniques are applied \cite{ApproximationInferenceMethods2017}.
+The most widely used approximation method is the diffusion approximation \cite{ChemicalLangevinEquation2000}, which approximates the chemical master equation with a Markov-type stochastic differential equation \cite{BrownianMotionStochastic1998}, conventionally termed the chemical Langevin equation.
+This procedure approximates a jump process with a diffusion process.
+Therefore, the diffusion approximation may become inappropriate when the numbers of molecules in the system are extremely low, as the discreteness of the state space becomes significant.
+Despite the challenges, gene expression models based on the chemical master equation are worth in-depth analysis given their biological importance.